 The historical financial information of CF V has been adjusted to give effect to the differences between U.S. GAAP and IFRS for the purposes of the combined pro forma financial information.
 No adjustments were required to convert CF V's financial statements from U.S. GAAP to IFRS for purposes of the combined pro forma financial information, except to reclassify shares of CF V Class A Common Stock subject to redemption to non-current liabilities under IFRS.
-The adjustments presented in the pro forma combined financial information have been identified and presented to provide relevant information necessary for an understanding of the Company after giving effect to the Business Combination.
+The adjustments presented in the pro forma combined financial information have been identified and presented to provide relevant information necessary for an accurate understanding of Satellogic after giving effect to the Business Combination.

-UNAUDITED PRO FORMA COMBINED BALANCE SHEET AS OF JUNE 30, 2021 (in USD)
+PRO FORMA COMBINED BALANCE SHEET AS OF DECEMBER 31, 2021 (in thousands of USD)